-When Lehman Brothers failed in 2008, its counterparties struggled to assess their total exposure to Lehman.
-Financial regulators were also unclear about the consequences of a Lehman failure, in part because no industry-wide standards existed for identifying and linking financial data representing entities or instruments.
+When Lehman Brothers failed in September 2008, the financial firms it did business with struggled to assess their total exposure as a result of this historic bankruptcy.
+At the same time, financial regulators were unclear about the consequences of a Lehman failure, in part because no industrywide standards existed for identifying and linking financial data to the entities or instruments affected by the failure.

-The Legal Entity Identifier, or LEI, is a data standard — like a bar code for precisely identifying parties to financial transactions.
-The OFR has led the global LEI initiative as it has progressed from concept to a fully-fledged operational system.
+The Legal Entity Identifier, or LEI, is a data standard — similar in concept to a bar code on store items — but that instead precisely identifies parties to financial transactions.
+The Office of Financial Research (OFR) has led the global LEI initiative from a mere concept to a fully operational system.

 - Trust and the Global Coffeehouse: Digital Verification and the Legal Entity Identifier in a Modern Financial Market (11/4/2019)